innovationcore/smell-datasets/README.md

 ```

 ## Models
-Pretrained models can be found in the "models" directory
+Pretrained models trained across 15 classes can be found in the "models" directory

 | Model |      AUC      | ACC | Best Score |
 |:-------:|:---------------------------------:|:------:|:-------:|